 Assisting with Daily Tasks

-For people with limited mobility, daily tasks can be difficult, and they may require assistance with certain activities.
+For people with limited mobility, daily tasks can be difficult, and may require assistance with certain activities.
 Cooking, cleaning, and running errands are examples of such tasks.
 Offering to assist with these tasks can make a significant difference in the life of your loved one while also strengthening your relationship.
 Communicate with your loved one to learn about their needs and preferences.
-You can also think about using assistive technology, such as a voice-activated assistant or a smart home system, to help them perform daily tasks more independently.
-Simple modifications to their daily routine can make a significant difference in their quality of life.
+You can also consider using assistive technology, such as a voice-activated assistant or a smart home system, to help them perform daily tasks more independently.

 Encouraging Independence